sevehub/typstpowershell/README.md

 - PowerShell available.
 - Typst binary https://github.com/typst/typst/releases
 - A PDFViewer (SumatraPDF/Evince recommended)
-- Optional Vim Lsp plugin https://github.com/yegappan/lsp and https://github.com/nvarner/typst-lsp/releases binary.
+- Optional Vim Lsp plugin https://github.com/yegappan/lsp.
 Tinymist is the default LSP server and should be included to your PowerShell PATH.
 If you are using a different LSP server, set the global variable *typst_lsp_exe* to the binary's filename.

 ## Install TypstPowerShell: